XiaozhanYang/c-tutorial-examples/README.md

 # c-tutorial-examples
-This repo contains some examples that showcase the different parts of C programming language.
+This repo contains some examples that showcase the different part of C programming language.